 Administration Building

+Built in the early 1960s, the Administration Building is a melding of post war modernism with Asian influences, notably the 150,000-gallon water garden surrounding it.
 Beside the Administration Building is the Introduction Garden, which showcases some of the many plant introductions developed by Arboretum scientists and plant breeders.
 The Arboretum’s four rain gardens are also close by, scattered throughout the nearby parking lot.
 These rain gardens filter runoff from paved surfaces, cleaning rainwater before it enters the watershed and helping to reduce flooding.
 Start your exploration of these gardens just outside the Administration Building’s main entrance.

 TIPS FOR VISITORS